 - ipv-core-common-infra - utilities that automate IPV Core ancillary services

-- ipv-stubs - test stubs for IPV Core dependencies (credential issuers)
+- ipv-stubs - test stubs for IPV Core dependencies (orchestration and credential issuers)

 Kiro is Amazon's coding assistant AI, currently, as part of the AI experiment, we are allowed to use the command line version kiro-cli.
 This project includes a .kiro folder that contains markdown files designed